 What causes mouth ulcers?

-The causes are often unknown.
-Simple ulcers are usually blamed on fatigue and stress, or physical damage to the mouth tissue.
+The exact causes of ulcers are unknown, but when you have one, it's often quite easy to find a potential reason why.
+Simple ulcers are usually blamed on fatigue and stress.
+Others on physical damage to the mouth tissue.
 Wearing metal braces or dentures, for example, can irritate the tissue in the mouth and lead to sores.
 Sharp edges on damaged teeth can have the same effect.
+Hormonal imbalance in women during menstruation or pregnancy can also cause mouth ulcers.

 If you accidentally bite your tongue or slip while brushing your teeth, the resulting damage to your mouth tissue could lead to an ulceration.